ayushkgu/ayushkgu/README.md

 I have developed an interest in Computer Science as I like programming and solving logical problems.
 I am proficient in programming languages such as Java and C++ and have experience with web development using Angular, ReactJS, HTML, CSS, and JavaScript.
 I also have experience using databases including SQL and Firebase.
 I am interested in applying my knowledge and gaining professional experience through Software Engineering internships.

-* 🌍  I'm based in New Jersey
+* 🌍  I'm from  New Jersey
 * ✉️  You can contact me at [ayukgupta@gmail.com](mailto:ayukgupta@gmail.com)
 * 🧠  I'm currently learning Angular
 * 🤝  I'm open to collaborating on Projects